bitsofinfo/io-event-reactor-plugin-support/README.md

 * @param errorCallback - a function to be used for relaying any errors w/ signature function(message, sourceErrorObject) *
 * @param ioEventCallback - when a file/dir event occurs, invoke this function(eventType, fullPath, optionalFsStats, optionalExtraInfo)
-*   - where 'eventType' is one of 'add', 'addDir', 'unlink', 'unlinkDir', 'change'
+*   - where 'eventType' is one of 'add', 'addDir', 'unlink', 'unlinkDir', or 'change'
 *   - where 'fullPath' is the full path to the file/dir the event is for
 *   - when available, "optionalFsStats" if not null, should be = https://nodejs.org/api/fs.html#fs_class_fs_stats
 *   - when available, "optionalExtraInfo", varies by plugin